SeRViCE-Lab/p3-dx/README.md

                                 transform.getOrigin().x());

 ```
+To start the lookuptransform, do this in a separate terminal:

 ```bash
 	rosrun tf_listener tf_listener
 ```

+To generate dynamic motions based on the relations above, pass `-p` or `-pirouette` to the command above.

 ### Running the Navigation Stack

-Terminal 1:
-#### 1. Start all the nodes above simultaneously
+#### 1. Terminal 1: Start all the nodes above simultaneously

 ```bash
 	roslaunch p3dx_2dnav p3_dx.launch
 ```

-Terminal 2
-#### 2. Navigate the environment using ROS' navigation stack
+#### 2. Terminal 2: Navigate the environment using ROS' navigation stack
- This uses the adaptive monte carlo localization algorithm as thoroughly discussed by Dieter Fox, Thrun, and colleagues in their book, <i>probabilistic robotics.</i>
+ This uses the adaptive monte carlo localization algorithm as thoroughly discussed by Dieter Fox, Thrun, and colleagues in their book, <i>Probabilistic Robotics.</i> Fire up a separate terminal and do:

 ```bash
 	roslaunch p3dx_2dnav move_base.launch
 ```

-A static map of the environment (generated with [openslam's gmapping](http://openslam.org/gmapping.html)) that was used for development is provided in the directory [p3dx_2dnav/map/map.pgm](/p3dx_2dnav/map/map.pgm).
+A static map of the environment (generated with [openslam's gmapping](http://openslam.org/gmapping.html)) that was used for development is provided in the directory [p3dx_2dnav/map_data/map.pgm](/p3dx_2dnav/map/map.pgm).
 Feel free to create your own map and feed it to the robot by following the [Ros Map Server Tutorial](http://wiki.ros.org/map_server).
 Also provided along with the map are the global costmap, local costmap, base local planner and costmap common parameters that are used in setting up the ROS navigation stack when you bring up the robot

  This will navigate the environment with all the robot's sensors and will dynamically update map of the environment based on real-time acquired sensor information.